riganti/dotvvm-docs/Pages/concepts/data-binding/value-binding.md

 # Value binding

 The **value binding** is the most frequently used binding in DotVVM.

-It allows you to bind a property in the viewmodel to a property of a control in the DOTHTML file, or just render the value as a text.
+It allows you to bind a property in the viewmodel to a property of a control in the DotHTML file, or just render the value as a text.

+The data-binding works in both directions - whenever the `Url` property changes, the control that this property is bound to, will be updated accordingly.
+Also, if the user makes a change in the control, the property value will be written back to the viewmodel.

+## Example

 Let's have the following viewmodel:

 ```CSHARP